colinlmcdonald/salty/README.md

-# Surfers
+# Salty!

-"Surfers" is a "web application" (very loosely; there's no actual interactivity, just viewing of data -- the R part of a CRUD application) for viewing information about surfboard shapers, the surfboards they shape, and the surfers that ride them.
+"Salty!" is a "web application" (very loosely; there's no actual interactivity, just viewing of data -- the R part of a CRUD application) for viewing information about surfboard shapers, the surfboards they shape, and the surfers that ride them.
 Yes, this is essentially the canonical "Authors and Books" Django